 2. Treat men and women equally, without ever assuming a woman cannot do what a man does

-4. Approach conversations with women assuming that they’re equally competent and intelligent in order to avoid being perceived as patronising.
+4. Approach conversations with women assuming they’re equally competent and intelligent to avoid being perceived as patronising.

 Work-life balance and self-care were also important subjects raised in the discussion.
 Following the panel and a Question & Answer period, our Wellbeing advisor Fiona led the group in peaceful mindfulness meditation.
 We were refreshed and reminded to practice mindfulness in small ways every day to master our minds and cut down on stress.

 We wrapped up our special Women’s Day event with refreshments and networking.
 Students took time to talk with the panellists one-on-one and learn more about how to make it in their field.